SeawardScience/echoflow/README.md

 ### Example Dataset

-An example dataset is available [here](https://krasno.cloud/seaward_data/echoflow/fernandina_20250427_110627.zip) for testing and demonstaration puroposes.
+An example dataset is available [here](https://krasno.cloud/seaward_data/echoflow/fernandina_20250427_110627.zip) for testing and demonstration purposes.
 You will be prompted for a username and a password

 ```
 user: echoflow